eddieoz/bsky-plc-relay/README.md

 Contributions are welcome!
 If you have suggestions for improving the reliability, adding features, or making the proxy easier to use, feel free to open an issue or submit a pull request.

-## Disclaimer
-This software is provided "AS IS", without warranty or guarantee of any kind, either expressed or implied.
-USE AT YOUR OWN RISK.
-You understand and agree that using this software is at your own risk.

 ## License

 MIT License.
 See the [LICENSE](LICENSE) file for more details.